-7.4.3 Receiver OSNR tolerance
+7.4.3 Receiver OSNR tolerance and OSNR tolerance(193.6)

-The receiver OSNR tolerance is defined as the minimum value of OSNR at point R_S that can be tolerated while maintaining the maximum BER of the application.
-This must be met for all powers between the maximum and minimum mean input power with a transmitter with worst-case values of transmitter eye mask, extinction ratio, optical return loss at point S_S , receiver connector degradations and measurement tolerances.
+The receiver OSNR tolerance is defined as the minimum value of OSNR at point $R_S$ that can be tolerated while maintaining the maximum BER of the application.
+This must be met for all powers between the maximum and minimum mean input power with a transmitter with worst-case values of:

+- transmitter eye mask for NRZ signal classes or EVMRMS for DP-DQPSK signal classes;

+- extinction ratio for NRZ signal classes or IQ offset for DP-DQPSK signal classes;

+- optical return loss at point Ss,

+- receiver connector degradations;

+- measurement tolerances.

 The receiver OSNR tolerance does not have to be met in the presence of chromatic dispersion, non-linear effects, reflections from the optical path, PMD, PDL or optical crosstalk; these effects are specified separately in the allocation of maximum optical path OSNR penalty.